California Creative CorpsApplications for the Upstate Region California Creative Corps grant were due April 28, 2023.

-Individual Artists or Culture Bearers ($5,000 to 60,000)
+Category 1: Individual Artists or Culture Bearers ($5,000 to 60,000)

 Individual artists, including first-time applicants, are invited to engage directly with one or more of the four programs goals above to increase public awareness and/or offer solutions.

-Community Residencies ($75,000 to $150,000)
+Category 2: Community Residencies ($15,000 to $150,000)

 Arts organizations, social service organizations and departments of government, including Tribal governments, who wish to employ artists or culture bearers.

-Regional or Multi-County Coalitions ($200,000 to $250,000)
+Category 3: Regional or Multi-County Coalitions (up to $250,000)